ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Characteristics/Size.md

   - rules/characters/characteristic
 ---
 Your size determines how much space you physical form occupies and your carry capacity, which measures how much stuff you can accommodate on you.

-In the battlefield especially, size becomes extremely important since it defines how far you can reach, how easily it is to be attacked and to attack others, and what limitations are imposed on your movement.
+In the battlefield especially, size becomes important since it defines how far you can reach, how easily it is to be attacked and to attack others, and what limitations are imposed on your movement.

 In practice, your size falls within one of the following categories.

 ```dataview
 TABLE WITHOUT ID link(file.name) as "Size", value as "Value", dimensions as "Dismensions", weight as "Weight", bulk as "Bulk", example as "Examples"
 FROM #rules/characters/size AND -"_templates"